Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Mathematical description of statistical systems

 where $f_A(\pi)=\mathrm{Tr}(\hat A \pi)$ and with $d \mu_Q$ the volume element on $M_Q$.
 Nonetheless, Gleason's theorem ensures that only the first moment of the distribution is relevant and

-where the density matrix $\rho$ which corresponds to the first moment of $F_Q$ can be written as:
+where the density matrix $\rho$ which corresponds to the first moment of $F_Q$ can be written as

+In this way, independence of the different events is captured in the eigenspaces of the density matrix.
+Nonetheless, notice that two different probability distributions $F_Q$ are physically equivalent as long as they have the same first moment.
+No measurement can distinguish between the two distributions and hence they must correspond to the same physical state.

-Quantum dynamics is linear and therefore can be written as a master equation for the density matrix (i.e., the first moment of the distribution).
+Quantum dynamics is linear on the space of states and therefore can be written as a master equation for the density matrix (i.e., the first moment of the distribution).
 We will see below that the situation is radically different for hybrid systems.

 The relation between pure and mixed states is crucial for the following sections.
 The spectral decomposition theorem shows that any density matrix can be described as a convex combination of projectors of an orthonormal basis on $\mathcal{H}$; in other words, any ensemble can be written in terms of elements of a maximal set of MESs.
 Notice that any other state not in the set is not immediately excluded from the ensemble (after all, is not mutually exclusive with those in the set).
 Thus, the probability of finding the quantum system at any state $\pi \in M_Q$ (not only those MESs considered above) for an ensemble described by a density matrix $\rho \in \mathcal{P}_Q$ is